· · ·

 A) Beginning your Palawan itinerary in Coron and working your way from north to south, or…

-B) Visiting Coron after touring El Nido and/or Puerto Princesa (or other destinations in the south)
+B) Visiting Coron after touring El Nido and/or Puerto Princesa (or other destinations in the south).

-This is a very small airport located half an hour’s drive north of Coron town.
+As I explain in my guide on how to get to Coron, it’s a very small airport located half an hour’s drive north of Coron town.

 There are several buses waiting to whisk new arrivals away to their respective areas in Coron town.
 The official will direct you to the correct bus for your hotel.